JustToThePoint English Website Version

 Function Fundamentals

-The domain of a function is the set of all inputs, it consists of all the elements for which f is defined on.
+The domain of a function is the set of all inputs, in other words, it consists of all the elements for which f is defined on.
 The range of a function is the set of all outputs.

 There are many was to represent a function: